19pawel970415/CarGO/README.md

 Ensure that your environment is set up correctly.

-Check your Java version (21 or higher):
+Check your Java version (21 or higher), if you have no java downloaded get it from here: https://www.oracle.com/java/technologies/downloads/#java11-mac

 ```bash
 $ java -version